Quick Answer

 What is the best app when I do not know what something is?

 The best choice is usually a visual search app that accepts a photo first and asks for words later.
-Many users use visual search apps when they do not know the correct words to search manually.
+People often turn to an identify-anything app when they can point a camera at an object but cannot describe it well enough to look it up.

 Can an app identify anything with 100% accuracy?